ypinhsuan/tp/docs/UserGuide.md

 Format : `redo`

-### View command history : `view-history`
+### View action history : `view-history`

-View a list of undo command that has been executed.
+View a list of actions that can be undone or redone.

 Format : `view-history`